ceph/ceph/doc/install/get-packages.rst

 Add Ceph Extras
 ===============

-Some Ceph deployments require additional Ceph packages.
-Ceph Extras contains packages for ``curl``, ``leveldb``, ``ceph-deploy``, the SCSI target framework and even some QEMU packages for RPMs.
+Some Ceph deployments require newer Ceph-enabled versions of packages that are already available in your Linux distribution.
+For example, Ceph Extras contains newer Ceph-enabled packages for the SCSI target framework and QEMU packages for RPMs.
+The repository also contains ``curl``, ``leveldb`` and other Ceph dependencies.
 Add the Ceph Extras repository to ensure you obtain these additional packages from the Ceph repository.

 Debian Packages